Model Predictive Control with Environment Adaptation for Legged Locomotion: Introduction

-In order to address this issue, several approaches studied \gls{to} based locomotion planning considering the full dynamics of the robot~\cite{Neunert2017,Posa2016}.
-However, these approaches often suffer from high computational time hence they are restricted to \textit{offline} use.
-In general, offline (open loop) planners~\cite{Bernardo2018,Melon2020} neither adapt to quick terrain changes nor cope with state drifts and uncertainties.
-To address this issue the concept of \textit{online} re-planning can be used.
-Online re-planning can intrinsically cope with the problem of error accumulation in planned motion that is common in real scenarios.
 For online re-planning, MPC has gained broad interest in the robotics community for legged locomotion.
 Moreover, the intrinsic feedback mechanism offered by MPC can compensate for modeling errors and disturbances acting on the system provided that the MPC is executed at a sufficiently high rate in closed-loop.
-An MPC formulation with a careful choice of the dynamic model is typically required to achieve a desired re-planning frequency in closed-loop, given the limited computational resources available for online computations.
-For example, using a full dynamics model of legged robots inside MPC \cite{Neunert2018, koenemann15iros} with long prediction horizon results in an optimization problem which requires excessive computations for real-time deployment at high sampling rates.
+A careful choice of the dynamic model inside MPC formulation is typically required to achieve a desired re-planning frequency in closed-loop, given the limited computational resources available for online computations.
+For example, using a full dynamics model of legged robots inside MPC \cite{Neunert2018, koenemann15iros} with long prediction horizon may result in an optimization problem which requires excessive computations for real-time deployment at high sampling rates.
 Using approximate models is a way to reduce the complexity of the optimization, trading the accuracy with computational efficiency.
 Following this line, \cite{Dai2014} used a \gls{cdm} plus a full-kinematic model to enforce the kinematic limits in \gls{to} to plan complex behaviors on the humanoid robot Atlas.
 The \gls{cdm} model considers contact forces as input and links the linear and angular momentum of the robot to the external wrench~\cite{Orin2013a}.